Tired of ads?

 Join today and never see them again.

-King Hrothgar, the ruler of the Danes, is troubled by the rampages of a demon named Grendel.
+Welcome to ancient Denmark.
+Things aren’t going too well here, and you may just get eaten by a monster if you don’t watch out.
+You see, King Hrothgar, the king of the Danes, is troubled by the rampages of a demon named Grendel.
 Every night, Grendel attacks King Hrothgar's wealthy mead-hall, Heorot, killing Danish warriors and sometimes even eating them.

 Hrothgar was a great warrior in his time, but now he's an old king and can't seem to protect his people.
-Fortunately, a young Geat warrior named Beowulf travels to Heorot Hall from his own lands overseas to lend a helping hand—literally.
+Fortunately, a young warrior named Beowulf shows up.
+Beowulf, a warrior from another Germanic tribe called the Geats, has traveled to Heorot Hall from his own lands overseas in Geatland (modern-day Sweden).
+He’s heard about the monster Grendel, and he’s here to lend a helping hand—literally.

-Unfortunately, Grendel has an overprotective mother who decides to avenge her son.
-While all the warriors are sleeping off the party, she attacks Heorot Hall.
+Unfortunately, Grendel’s mother is pretty angry about the whole thing—hey, monsters have moms, too!
+She decides to avenge Grendel’s death, and we’ll give you one guess on how she chooses to do it.
+While all the warriors are sleeping off the party, she attacks Heorot Hall, killing the Danish king’s wise counselor, Aeschere.
 But when the warriors wake up, she panics and flees back to her lair, a cave underneath a nearby lake.

 Beowulf, his Geatish warriors, and some of Hrothgar's Danish warriors track her there.
 Beowulf dives into the lake and finds the cave, where he takes on Grendel's mother in another one-on-one battle.
 Seizing a nearby sword from Grendel's mother's stash of treasure, he slays her, even though her poisonous demon blood melts the blade.
 When Beowulf returns to the surface, carrying the sword hilt and Grendel's severed head, the Danish warriors have given him up for dead, but his own Geatish followers are still waiting patiently.
 When everyone sees that Beowulf has survived this second challenge, there's even more partying and gift-giving.